+Calculations Types and Job Options.
 WebMO supports a wide variety of common calculation types including: single point energy, geometry optimization, vibrational frequencies, coordinate scans, electronically excited states, molecular spectra (infrared, Raman, UV-VIS, NMR), molecular orbitals, natural bond orbitals, transition states, and other calculations specific to each computational engine.
 These calculation types can be extended by adding to the underlying calculation templates that define each calculation type.
 WebMO also provides edit access to the input file prior to submission, allowing for inspection and customization of each job.

 It is important to recognize that WebMO does not perform these calculations itself.
-Rather, it prepares the input file for an installed engine based on the selected calculation type and options, runs the job, and parses the output file.
-Thus the accuracy and performance of the calculation is fully dependent on the underlying program and selected options.
+Rather, it prepares an input file for the installed engine based on the selected calculation type and options, runs the job, and parses the output file.
+Thus the accuracy and performance of the calculation is fully dependent on the underlying software and selected options.

-For each calculation type, the user can select various job options such as theory, basis, solvation model, and so forth (Figure 3).
-The available options vary by choice of computational engine and calculation type.
+For each calculation type, the user can select various job options such as theory, basis, solvation model, etc. The available options vary by choice of computational engine and calculation type.
 There are also options that control how the job is to be run, such as number of cores and selected queue.
-Option values are typically specified using drop-down menus, though user-specified values can also be provided.
+Option values are typically specified using dropdown menus, though userspecified values can also be provided.
 In order to not overwhelm the user with a multitude of non-relevant job options, only those options that are pertinent to a particular job type are displayed.

 Input files are created using a template system.
-For each engine, WebMO includes a pre-defined template for each supported calculation type.
-The templates can be relatively simple, for example, substitute job option variable values into the calculation type template, or they can include a variety of programming structures such as conditional statements, loops, and so forth.
-Additional templates can be defined by the user for additional calculation types or customized options, thereby extending the capabilities of WebMO.
+For each engine, WebMO includes a predefined template for each supported calculation type.
+The templates can be relatively simple, e.g., substitute job option variable values into the calculation type template, or they can include a variety of programming structures such as conditional statements, loops, etc. Additional templates can be defined by the user for additional calculation types or customized options, thereby extending the capabilities of WebMO.
 New template variables can be defined along with their allowed values.
 Template creation and variable definitions are implemented using the web-based template manager provided within WebMO.